If you deal with infrared, you’ll often come across the term Emissivity, but what exactly does it mean?

 The emissivity ε (energy radiation factor) is the ratio between the radiation intensity of a body and that of a blackbody at the same temperature.

-When measuring a certain material precisely, this is the most important factor.
+This is the most important coefficient when measuring a certain material precisely.
 If you need to measure the temperature of a surface with an infrared thermometer, then you need to know the emissivity of the material and adjust the instrument accordingly.